 Export The List To Excel

 Argenta contains many reports, charts, graphs, and statements, but it may be necessary to manipulate your own data.
 You can work with your data anyway you want by exporting it to Excel.
-Every List in Argenta has an “Export To Excel” button above the list.
+Every list in Argenta has an “Export To Excel” button above the list.
 Clicking the button exports the data currently displayed in the list to Microsoft Excel.
 If you have filtered the data by specific criteria, only the result set will be exported.

-To Remove A Category/Type
+To Remove A Constituent Group Type

 In the constituent group type list, click the corresponding “Delete” button to remove the constituent group type from Argenta.
 Constituent group types that are already in use cannot be deleted.
-You will receive an alert indicating that you cannot delete the constituent group type because it has been used to classify a Constituent Group.
-If you still want to delete it, you can find the Constituent Group associated with it by filtering the Constituent Group list, reclassifying all associated Constituent Groups, then trying again to delete it.
+You will receive an alert indicating that you cannot delete the constituent group type because it has been used to classify a constituent group.
+If you still want to delete it, you can find the constituent group associated with it by filtering the constituent group list, reclassifying all associated constituent groups, then trying again to delete it.